OpenZeppelin/defender-templates/defender/contract-wizard-deployer/README.md

 ### Deploying an Governance suite (Token, Timelock and Governor)

-Deploy the OpenZepplin Governance Suite with the deployer (Defender Relay) set as proposer, executor, admin and owner of the deployed contracts.
+Deploy the OpenZeppelin Governance Suite with the deployer (Defender Relay) set as proposer, executor, admin and owner of the deployed contracts.
 After deployment, tokens can manually be minted and roles reassigned as desired.
 All contracts are also added to Defender Admin.

 - `yarn run deploy -- governance <arguments>` - General usage
 - `yarn run deploy -- help governance` - View help information in CLI